There have been a few changes to this page and the PDRP so please ensure you are up to date with the latest requirements.

 Please note that should an overpayment occur you may be contacted by People and Development for payment.

-Use the checklist to guide you as to what you need to include in your portfolio.
+Use the checklist included to guide you as to what you need provide for your portfolio.

 Click on "suggestions and indicators" in blue under each competency to activate a drop down box of indicators for that competency.